 Palabras clave: Pilar Europeo de Derechos Sociales, reformas laborales, negociación colectiva, salarios mínimos.

-I. The EU Paradox: the European Pillar of Social Rights and the EU Economic Governance
+I. The EU Paradox: the European Pillar of Social Rights and EU Economic Governance

-The proposal to build a 'European pillar of Social Rights' (EPSR) is a new stage to advance into the social dimension of the European Union.
-As it was proclaimed, the rationale behind the European Pillar of Social Rights «responds to a double need: overcoming the crisis and looking beyond, and moving towards a deeper and fairer EMU [Economic Monetary Union]» (European Commission, 2016a, p.
+The proposal to build a ‘European Pillar of Social Rights’ (EPSR) is a new step in advancing social policy in the European Union.
+When it was announced, the European Pillar of Social Rights was meant to “respond to a double need: overcoming the crisis and looking beyond, and moving towards a deeper and fairer Economic Monetary Union (EMU)” (European Commission, 2016a, p.
 3) .
-It reminds the first Social Action Programme adopted 1974 with the view that the «economic expansion is not an end in itself but should result in an improvement of the quality of life as well as of the standard of living» (Presidency of the European Council, 1974).
-However, the Social Dimension of EMU in the EU economic governance (EUEG) is a way of mitigating the effects of fiscal reform rather than an integral part of macroeconomic planning (Adams and Deakin, 2015, p.
+That report also reminds readers of Europe’s first Social Action Programme adopted 1974, which held that “economic expansion is not an end in itself but should result in an improvement of the quality of life as well as of the standard of living” (Presidency of the European Council, 1974).
+However, the Social Dimension of EU economic governance (EUEG) is simply a way to mitigate the effects of fiscal reform rather than an integral part of macroeconomic planning (Adams and Deakin, 2015, p.
 119).
-Indeed, since the financial crisis of 2008, economic adjustment programmes have led to «wage cuts, decentralisation of collective bargaining, and greater selectivity in employment protection and social security» (Adams and Deakin, 2015, p.
+Indeed, since the financial crisis of 2008, economic adjustment programmes have led to “wage cuts, [the] decentralisation of collective bargaining, and greater selectivity in employment protection and social security” (Adams and Deakin, 2015, p.
 111).
-As a consequence of these opposing policies it can be concluded that the outcomes caused by the EUEG and the principles sought by the EPSR produces a paradox which is also detected in the IMF policies (Ebert, 2015, p.
+As a consequence of these opposing policies, it can be concluded that the principles that the EPSR seeks to promote and the consequences of policy changes caused by EUEG produce a paradox, which can also be seen in the IMF’s own policies (Ebert, 2015, p.
 124).

-On one hand, in the first preliminary outline of the EPSR, the Commission states «[m]aintaining an evolution of wages in line with productivity has proven crucial for competitiveness, particularly within the euro zone» (European Commission, 2016b, p.
+On one hand, in the first preliminary outline of the EPSR, the Commission states, “[M]aintaining an evolution of wages in line with productivity has proven crucial for competitiveness, particularly within the euro zone” (European Commission, 2016b, p.
 10).
-However, it seems that no specific initiative is seriously foreseen since the final content of the EPSR states that «Member States and the social partners are responsible for the definition of wage and minimum wage developments in accordance with their national practices» whereas at Union level, social partners are to be consulted (European Commission, 2017, p.
+However, it seems that no specific initiative had been seriously contemplated, since the final version of the EPSR states that “Member States and social partners are responsible for defining wage and minimum wage developments in accordance with their national practices,” whereas, at the level of unions, the social partners are to be consulted (European Commission, 2017, p.
 7).
-Despite of that, the EPSR contains two principles: on one hand, the workers’ right to fair wages providing for a decent standard of living and, on the other hand, adequate minimum wages in order to provide «for the satisfaction of the needs of the worker and his / her family in the light of national economic and social conditions, whilst safeguarding access to employment and incentives to seek work».
-Moreover, in-work poverty shall be prevented.
-At the end, the EPSR also includes that all wages shall be set in a transparent and predictable way according to national practices and respecting the autonomy of the social partners.
+In spite of that, the EPSR contains two principles: on one hand, the right of workers to fair wages that make it possible to afford a decent standard of living and, on the other hand, adequate minimum wages that “[satisfy] the needs of the worker and their family in the context of national economic and social conditions, whilst safeguarding access to employment and incentives to seek work.”
+Moreover, the EPSR also seeks to prevent in-work poverty.
+At the end, the EPSR concludes by affirming that all wages should be set in a transparent and predictable way according to national practices and respecting the autonomy of social partners.